The northbound photo above is courtesy John Krakoff. Whenever I say John's name, the photo was passed along to me by Adam Prince.

 Original NB button copy, courtesy John Krakoff.
 The US routes don't leave until Exit 6/I-376, so they should be on this sign.
 What, you say, this is Exit 7A?
 Isn't 7 north of 6?
 Yes, 7 is north of 6, but this isn't 7 at all.
 Click for the renumbering of this sign - mystery solved!
 Too bad I don't have the original version of the distance sign.

 SB across the Fort Pitt Bridge into the Fort Pitt Tunnel.
-This direction, not so photogenic.
-But you do get a video through the tunnel (click on the last thing, which isn't a photo).
+You can see the SB roadway equalizing elevation with the NB roadway through the photos.
+Plus you get a video through the tunnel (click on the last thing, which isn't a photo).

 Northbound, very photogenic.
 You break out of the palely lit darkness of the tunnel to the explosive brightness of a pure blue sky with Pittsburgh standing proudly against it.
 You even get some signs, including Pennsylvania's own weave sign and an OLD EXIT banner with nowhere to be stuck.